The secret to an online store’s success is making an excellent first impression, and nothing does that better than good-quality product photography.

 In this case, we would suggest hiring outside freelancers or service providers to help you get new products online ASAP and scale up your product listings for Google Shopping and other eCommerce ads.
 Don’t forget your hero image – with main store CTAs – for your home page.
 [Check out these eCommerce call-to-action examples for inspiration]

 Bonus Content: Looking to up your video game?
 Head over to our Global List of Video Production Services, Marketplaces and Platforms for eCommerce list.
-You will also want to check out our eCommerce TikTok Video Ideas post for product videos and ads.
+You will also want to check out our eCommerce TikTok Video Ideas and Video ad posts for tips on product videos and ads.

 If you have product photography questions, feel free to post them in the comments below.